Skip to content

 PESTLE Factor Impact on Strengths Impact on Weaknesses Creating Opportunities Creating Threats

-5. Strategic Conclusions
+5. Strategic Conclusions (post-2026 review)

 Aspect Assessment